 Whatsadnaskdjhdsfkjhsadfhsadhsadjhgah!
 The Star Decor is a……house making…furniture making….decor?
 Alright, I’m just going to stop trying to make sense of the decors.

 Nao teases Akane by asking who it was that objected to the Magical Library as their secret base in the first place.
 In the dub, she teases her by asking if it’s alright that the library doesn’t have gorillas.

 For my opinions on the episode as a whole, check out my episode review here.

 As for the comparison, it fared pretty well.
 There were more paint edits than I was expecting, but it was tame as pudding compared to what I’m used to with other shows.
 Many of my notes are just about the episode itself.
 I was a little bummed they chose to edit out the mention of Mt.
 Fuji for no other reason than Americanization, but what can you do?

 I’m more bummed that Netflix seems intent on talking about books as minimally as possible.
 Miyuki loves books.
-Books are a big part of the plot and her desire to go to that spot was built on a book plot, yet they do everything they can to just not talk about books.
+They’re a big part of the plot, and her desire to go to that spot was built on a book plot, yet they do everything they can to just not talk about books.
 Did they adopt 4Kids’ disgusting take on ‘Kids don’t read, they just enjoy purty pitchurs’?